Checking in assistive personnel

 -

-Sign out the candidate and the assistive person after the exam.
+After the exam, sign out the candidate and the assistive person.

 At PVTCs, be sure to sign out the assistive person on the Test Center Log Sheet.
 At PVTC Selects, sign out the assistive person on the Site Visitor Log Sheet.